Yifan127/Blog/dictionary.md

          AttributeError: 'dict' object has no attribute 'has_key'
  The reason is **dict.has_key()** is removed in Python3, and use **in** operator instead.
 Like this:

- **Summary4: Use "if key in dict:" to check whether the key is exist in a dictionary in Python3.**
+ **Summary: Use "if key in dict:" to check whether the key is exist in a dictionary in Python3.**

  So the script looks like this:
  ```python